Mike Moore (American politician): Private practice

 After leaving office, Moore entered private legal practice and created Mike Moore Law Firm LLC, based in Flowood, Mississippi.
 The firm specialized in corporate-government relations.
-He serves as the Chairman of the Board for the Partnership for a Healthy Mississippi.
-Initially created to receive funding from a large tobacco settlement won on behalf of Mississippi victims, the court order providing this funding was later vacated after a suit was filed by then-Governor Haley Barbour.
-Moore sits on the Board of Directors for the Campaign for Tobacco-Free Kids, and on the Advisory Board of LegalShield.

 In 2003, Moore began representing clients who sued Purdue Pharma, claiming the company had gotten them or family members addicted to prescription opioid painkillers.
 The cases were settled in 2007, but as a result of the effort Moore became familiar with opioid-related litigation and formed relationships with other attorneys with experience in the subject.
 With the opioid epidemic in the United States continuing and prescriptions for opioids increasing, several state government considered pursuing legal action against pharmaceutical companies.
 In 2014 Ohio Attorney General Mike DeWine contracted a group of lawyers led by Moore to build a case against several drug suppliers.
 In May 2017 they filed a lawsuit against Purdue Pharma, Teva Pharmaceutical Industries, Janssen, Endo, and Allergan, accusing them of concealing the addictiveness of opioids and violating Ohio laws concerning fair business practices.

+In 2018, Moore was hired by the government of Hillsborough County, Florida, to lead its lawsuit against 14 companies for alleged violations of state law with regards to the aggressive marketing of opioid drugs.
+The companies agreed to settle with the county in 2021.